-Both mum and dad remember river canoe expeditions from our “pre-kids days” as great summer fun.
-Lately we had done some boating with the kids on a cheap inflatable kayak.
+Both Mum and Dad remember river canoe expeditions from our “pre-kids days” as great summer fun.
+Lately, we had done some boating with the kids on a cheap inflatable kayak.
 Those were short fun paddles on flat water.
-The boat was very slow when loaded with two adults and two kids, but since it was easily packable, we had fun exploring on Fraser Island lakes, Dunn’s Swamp or Bittangabee Bay.
-We thought about upgrading to a proper hard body canoe, but they are too big to transport and store.
-And then we found it: the mighty Gumotex Scout inflatable canoe, packable to a bag, but almost as stiff as hard body boat when pumped up.
+The boat was very slow when loaded with two adults and two kids, but since it was easily packable, we had fun exploring Fraser Island lakes, Dunn’s Swamp or Bittangabee Bay.
+We thought about upgrading to a proper hard-body canoe, but they are too big to transport and store.
+And then we found it: the mighty Gumotex Scout inflatable canoe, packable to a bag, but almost as stiff as a hard body boat when pumped up.

 Changed into dry clothes, with a fire going and dinner in our tummies, the world is good again.
 As a reward for our cheerful attitude, the rain stops and we are treated to a spectacular sunset over the gorge.

-Next morning, the weather is beautiful.
+The next morning, the weather is beautiful.
 We pack up and decide to explore further up the gorge.
 To our surprise, the official campsite is only another 200 meters from our makeshift camp spot, complete with the convenience of long drop toilets.
-With the destination reached, we shift to a lazy mood, enjoying the warmth and sun, swimming in the river, slowly making our way back.
+With the destination reached, we shift to a lazy mood, enjoying the warmth and sun, swimming in the river, and slowly making our way back.

 |Relaxing on the canoe||Our kids soon realised that paddling is a hard job, better left to someone else, and decided it is better to lay back and enjoy the ride.|

 |Water fun||In the right weather, swimming in the river on just any flat along the bank|

 |Treats after the adventure||Pies are an important finale for the day on the water|